-You can start the process of canceling your PMI as soon as you're sure your equity has risen to 20%.
-You will need to contact the lending institution to alert them that you wish to cancel PMI.
-Lending institutions request proof of eligibility at this point.
-You can acquire proof of your home's equity by getting a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), required by most lenders before canceling PMI.
+You can begin the process of canceling your PMI when you're sure your equity has reached 20%.
+You will need to notify your mortgage lender that you wish to cancel PMI.
+Lenders request documentation verifying your eligibility at this point.
+Usually lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your home's equity and eligibility for PMI cancellation.

 Do you have a question regarding a mortgage program?